 This headlamp has a constant lighting, and this is what makes it different from some other Black Diamond headlamps mentioned above, with classic batteries.

 But this headlamp also has a battery power indicator on the rear housing, so you can always have some idea about the status of your battery.
 The indicator becomes red when you are below 25% of the full battery charge.
-This is definitely a nice feature which you need with batteries of this type, and it can save you from trouble.
+This is definitely a nice feature that you need with batteries of this type, and it can save you from trouble.

 The relatively short burn time is fine for trail running, but this is not the best option for outdoor tours.
-It is doable if you have a solar charger, or a wood burning stove with charging features like the incredible BioLite stove.
+It is doable if you have a solar charger, or a wood-burning stove with charging features like the incredible BioLite stove.
 Otherwise, you should have an alternative source, and speaking about this, you can hardly find anything more suitable for such a role than the ultra-lightweight Petzl e+Lite headlamp.

 One minor objection: there is no red light on the front.
 Such a feature is available on many headlamps and it has its purpose.
 So this is something missing here.
 But perhaps they expect the users just to turn the rear housing to the front and then you have it.
 In principle, this is easily done.
 See how I rate it:

-Rating of the Black Diamond Sprinter 200 headlamp
+Black Diamond Sprinter Headlamp

-This is a great tool for runners and bikers.
-But, if you need a headlamp for general purpose, or for extended backpacking and hiking tours, the Sprinter is not the best option.
 You might want to check the other models from the same brand mentioned above, or various models by Petzl.
 Many of them are reviewed in the site so please have a look here.

 Thank you for reading.
 In the case of questions or comments, please use the comment box below.
 I wish you a pleasant day.